nixworks/public/news/2017/12/3/venezuelan-president-nicola-s-maduro-announces-the-creation-of-the-petro-cryptocurrency-in-a-bid-to-ease-the-country-s-ongoing-socioeconomic.md

 ### [2017-12-3](/news/2017/12/3/index.md)

-# Venezuelan President Nicolas Maduro announces the creation of the Petro cryptocurrency in a bid to ease the country's ongoing socioeconomic crisis.
+# Venezuelan President Nicolas Maduro announces the creation of the petro cryptocurrency in a bid to ease the country's ongoing socioeconomic crisis.